Thalos12/game_core/README.md

 <li>weapon stats
 <li>armor stats
 </ul>
-More features will be available in the future.
+More features will be available in the future, such as a skill.

+# New updates

+There will be many changes in the code, especially in the beginning.
+Expect your profiles to be deleted in case of changes to the player class.